Boualili-Youcef/CloudSecVision/docs/README.md

 ## Contributing

-For information on contributing to CloudSecVision documentation, please refer to the project's contribution guidelines.
+For information on contributing to CloudSecVision documentation, please refer to the developer guide and project's contribution guidelines.